aheald-quadball/us-quadball-rulebook/rulebook.md

 ⚑ *Red Card*—Violent or egregious illegal interpositional interaction

-6.4.2.
+6.5.2.
 Interactions with knocked out players

 A. It is illegal for any player to intentionally attempt to initiate contact, continue contact, or otherwise physically interact with a knocked out opponent.

 i.
 If contact was initiated before or as the knockout occurred, reasonable allowance shall be made for the player to safely disengage from the knocked out opponent.

+ii.
+If a knocked out player initiates illegal contact with a player that is on broom, the broomed player will not be penalized for this contact.

 ⚑ *Yellow Card*—Illegally interacting with a knocked out opponent

-⚑ *Red Card*—Violently or egregiously illegally interacting with a knocked out opponent
+⚑ *Red Card*—Egregiously illegally interacting with a knocked out opponent

-**6.5.
+**6.6.
 UNSPORTING BEHAVIOR**
-6.5.1.
+6.6.1.
 Unsporting conduct

 A. Players must not engage in unsporting conduct such as taunting or rude or antagonistic behavior with players, spectators, officials, or event staff
 B. Use of explicit, vulgar, extreme, or abusive language, behavior or gestures at any time is considered unsporting conduct.